tapjs/tapjs/README.md

 Each method can take the following options.

+* `sort` - Set to `true` to sort object keys.
+This is important when serializing in a deterministic way.

 * `style` - Set to `pretty` for a very human-readable style of object printing.
   Set to `js` for a copy-and-paste friendly valid JavaScript output.
 Set to `tight` for a minimal white-space js format.
 Default is `pretty`.
 Example: